Living in Guatemala

 When we asked people living in Guatemala what life is like and how people spend their time, they said:

 "Lives revolve around families and work.
-In the case of retired expats, we spend our time doing what we want," remarked one expat who made the move to Esquipulas.
+In the case of retired expats, we spend our time doing what we want," commented one expat who made the move to Esquipulas.

 "Due to the lack of security on the street lives revolve basically around work and family.
 There are dozens of fine restaurants,bars and clubs, though.
-The country offers many tourist attractions that can be reached during a weekend trip," said one expat in Guatemala-City.
+The country offers many tourist attractions that can be reached during a weekend trip," remarked one expat living in Guatemala-City, Guatemala.

 Is there a lot of crime in Guatemala?